You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Sudafed 12 Hour is a drug marketed by Glaxosmithkline and Mcneil Cons and is included in two NDAs.

 The generic ingredient in SUDAFED 12 HOUR is pseudoephedrine hydrochloride.
 There are forty-nine drug master file entries for this compound.
-Thirty-one suppliers are listed for this compound.
+Thirty-three suppliers are listed for this compound.
 Additional details are available on the pseudoephedrine hydrochloride profile page.

 AI Deep Research